-You use the internet to shop online for a variety of consumer products, like clothes, household products, and even groceries, so why not shop online for a new car?
+You most likely shop online for a variety of consumer products, like clothes, household products, and even groceries, so why not shop online for a new car?

-There are so many online portals available for you to browse and shop for a vehicle, though buying a car this way might be something you may want to get more familiar with, considering the magnitude of such a purchase.
+There are many online portals available for you to browse and shop for a vehicle.
+Though buying a car this way might be something you want to get more familiar with, considering the magnitude of such a purchase.
 Let’s get into more detail about buying a car online versus through a dealership to help you decide which shopping experience is better suited for you.

 Buying A Car Online